How To Do Weighted Bench Dip: Benefits and Alternates

 • You shouldn’t lock your elbow at the top of the movement.
 Keeping them slightly soft maintains tension on the triceps.

 • Move slowly and with control for maximum results.
-Some of the moves benefits are missed if you rely on momentum to complete each rep.
+Some moves’ benefits are missed if you rely on momentum to complete each rep.

 Best Alternate Of Weighted Bench Dip